koel/koel/docs/usage/web-interface.md

 Queue a song (or multiple songs) by right-clicking and choose one of the Queue options, or by dragging and dropping it into the queue menu item.

-You can use the dedicated button (with the <InterfaceIcon :src="shuffleIcon" /> icon) to shuffle the current list or the selected songs.
+You can use the dedicated button (with the <InterfaceIcon :src="shuffleIcon" alt="Shuffle" /> icon) to shuffle the current list or the selected songs.
 To play in order instead of shuffling, hold down <kbd>Alt/Option</kbd> while clicking the button.

 When a song is playing, you can control playback using the buttons at the bottom of the screen as well as